putterer/csi-client-app/README.md

 All collected data, jupyter notebooks created during my investigations, import code for the produced recording data and prebuilt firmware and software can be found in this repository: [https://github.com/putterer/csi-auxiliary](https://github.com/putterer/csi-auxiliary)

 ## Prebuilt binary
 A prebuilt binary can be found on the releases page.
 Using the `--config [path]` parameter, a path to a config file specifying the available data sources/stations can be provided.
+The `--run-replay [path]` parameter can be used to load the specified replay immediately.

 ## Building
 The project uses Java 8+ and should be runnable with every newer version of most JDKs, including OracleJDK and OpenJDK.